ayush1298/ML-Interview-Based-Blogs/LLM/Training/Change in LR as LLM model size changes.md

 In one line:

 > **Bigger models need smaller effective learning rates and longer warmups to maintain stability and prevent gradient explosions.**

----

-Would you like me to show how **warm-up + cosine decay** LR schedule looks in a graph and why it stabilizes large model training?